gflze/GFLBans/gflbans/api/API.md

 ```

 Using that information, you should update the user's local state and, if necessary, kick them.
-You can omit call_admin_blocks from the local state since gflbans enforces them server side.
+You can omit `call_admin_blocks` from the local state since GFLBans enforces them server side.

-It is recommended that a heartbeat is sent each minute, though servers can get away with doing as much as 10 minutes in between beats
+It is recommended that a heartbeat is sent each minute, though servers can get away with doing as much as 10 minutes in between beats.

+***

-### RPC Events
+## RPC Events

-gflbans uses RPC events to tell the server to do things and to inform it of changes.
-RPC events can be retrieved by polling /api/v1/rpc/poll or sent as they become available by listening on Websocket /api/v1/rpc/ws
+GFLBans uses RPC events to tell the server to do things and to inform it of changes.
+RPC events can be retrieved by polling `/api/v1/rpc/poll` or sent as they become available by listening on Websocket `/api/v1/rpc/ws`

 RPC event responses have the generic form